For Jewish-Jewish and interfaith families

 3. Giving the child a Jewish name.

-Rabbi Field is delighted to help you craft a ceremony that reflects your own values and goals as a parent, to help you select a Jewish name for your child, and to officiate the ceremony.
+Rabbi Field and Dr. Aviv are delighted to help you craft a ceremony that reflects your own values and goals as a parent, help you select a Jewish name for your child, and officiate the ceremony.
 For more information please contact Rabbi Brian Field at 303-320-6185 or email firstname.lastname@example.org.

 Circumcision/Brit Milah for Boys